-Dr. Gary Richter has made it his mission to help animals and their owners lead happy, healthy lives.
+Dr. Gary Richter, owner of Montclair Veterinary Hospital in Oakland, CA, has made it his mission to help animals and their owners lead happy, healthy lives.
 His path as a conventional veterinarian led him to learn and adopt more holistic practices until, inevitably, he incorporated cannabis into his alternative treatments.
 Now he is one of the most sought out experts on the effective use of cannabis to treat animals.
 We sat down with Dr. Gary to learn more about his practice at Montclair Veterinary Hospital and the benefits cannabis treatments can have on animals and the challenges that cannabis-friendly vets face today.

 Q: Tell us a little about yourself and your practice.

 A: I have been a veterinarian in the Bay Area since 1998.
 When I moved out here after veterinary school I started by working both general practice and emergency.
 After a number of years in practice I was looking for other ways to help my patients beyond what Western medicine had to offer me.
 I got trained in acupuncture and chiropractic and began doing herbal therapy and a variety of other alternative treatments.
 I found it was enormously helpful and I was able to help conditions and fix things that I was never able to do with Western medicine alone.

 Q: How did you get started treating animals with cannabis?

 A: Living where we live (in Oakland, California), it was a natural progression to find my way into cannabis from a medical perspective.
 I had a few pet owners come in and talk to me about their experiences trying cannabis on their animals.
 I started talking to the few people in my professional circles that had some experience with it and we started putting together dosages and protocols and ratios for various conditions.